LuntNicolas/le-chef-api/README.md

 | `npx drizzle-kit generate` | Create a migration from schema changes     |
 | `npx drizzle-kit migrate`  | Apply migrations                           |
 | `npm run seed:demo`        | Seed the public demo household             |

-## Design decisions

-- **Household as the tenancy unit, not the user.** A fridge is shared by definition — every table hangs off `household_id`, which makes multi-user sync trivial and keeps queries simple.
-- **LLM output is a contract, not a hope.** Both AI calls use OpenAI structured outputs with strict JSON schemas (enums for units and meal types), truncated responses are detected via the response status, and everything still passes through server-side unit normalization (`normalizeUnit`) before touching the database.
-- **Expiry-aware planning.** The generation prompt includes each item's expiry date and instructs the model to schedule soon-to-expire ingredients early in the week — the food-waste feature is a prompt-engineering feature.
-- **Serverless-friendly stack.** Neon's HTTP driver and Upstash's REST Redis need no connection pooling, so the API can scale to zero on Railway without dangling connections.

-## Roadmap

-- [x] Structured LLM outputs (JSON schema) for scan + generation
-- [x] Public read-only demo endpoints
-- [ ] OpenAPI spec + Swagger UI at `/docs`
-- [ ] zod request validation on all endpoints
-- [ ] Household invite flow (join an existing household by code)
-- [ ] Transactional multi-step writes (purchase → fridge move)
-- [ ] Test suite (unit conversion, endpoint integration with mocked LLM) + CI

-## Related

-- **Mobile app** — Expo / React Native iOS client (separate repository)